mdn/content/files/en-us/web/http/messages/index.md

 ### Status line

-*Note: The start-line is called the "request-line" in requests.*
+_Note: The start-line is called the "status line" in requests._

 The start line of an HTTP response, called the _status line_, contains the following information: